emmonmoses/Myportfolio-Webpage/README.md

 # Steps to setting-up this project

 1. Create a database called "mosesprofile" in wamp/xamp/lamp server- whichever you are familiar with
-2. Import the "mosesprofile.sql"(from the sql db folder) to the database you just created.
+2. Import the "mosesprofile.sql"(from the project folder) to the database you just created.
 3. Copy and Paste the extracted project folder inside htdocs/www directory of your the server you are using
 4. Run your project from the localHost